MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/create-intercompany-customer-vendor-invoices.md

 ## Manually create an intercompany customer invoice for project transactions

 Use this procedure to manually create an intercompany customer invoice for project transactions.
 Search for hours that were posted by workers on projects in the borrowing legal entities and for expenses that were incurred by your legal entity on behalf of borrowing legal entities.
 You can search by legal entity name, project contract number, project number, date range, or any combination of these options.
 In the search results, select the transactions to add to an intercompany invoice.
+Steps below must be performed in the lending legal entity.

 1. In Dynamics 365 Finance, go to **Project management and accounting** > **Project invoices** > **Intercompany customer invoices**.
 On the **Intercompany customer invoices**  list page, on the Action Pane, select **New.**
 2. On the **Create intercompany invoice** page, in the **Legal entity** field, select a borrowing legal entity.